 Students should note that universities in their home country might only grant transfer credit for graded, as opposed to Pass/Fail, courses.
 In general, the Midrasha cannot guarantee that a student will receive transfer credit at universities in Israel or abroad.
 It is the individual student's responsibility to check the transfer credit policy of whichever university she plans on attending.
-Midreshet HaRova is a participant in the Yeshiva University Israel Program and the Hebrew Theological College/Blitstein Teacher's Institute Israel Experience Program (IEP).
+Midreshet HaRova is a participant in the Yeshiva University Israel Program, Touro College Israel Option, and the Hebrew Theological College/ Blitstein Teachers Institute Israel Experience Program (IEP).
 IEP students do not fulfill their requirements with a P/F transcript, and must earn letter grades.
-Students planning on attending Stern College are strongly advised to opt for graded transcripts in order to receive full credit.
+Students participating in an American University Israel Option are strongly advised to opt for graded transcripts in order to receive full credit.